Apply during 9 MARCH – 30 APRIL 2017

 The Degree Programme in English Language, Literature and Translation and the study module of Finnish Language and Culture organise regular skills tests in order to check the required language proficiency of exchange students wishing to attend these studies.
 Furthermore, any other programmes in addition to these may also organise a skills test or otherwise check the language proficiency of exchange students wishing to apply.

-Exchange students may also attend courses in other programmes or study modules at the School, provided:
+Exchange students may also attend courses in other programmes or study modules at the Faculty, provided:

 - the course is open to international students